 The term “polycystic” ovaries can be misleading and sound worrisome to patients or health care providers who are not familiar with the ovaries.
 The “cysts” in this case are actually small ovarian antral follicles that contain eggs, and should not be confused with larger cysts that can be of medical concern.

 Most women are born with these antral follicles and select one dominant follicle each month, which is then ovulated or released in anticipation of pregnancy.
 In women with PCOS, there is an excess amount of these small follicles, and the selection of one dominant follicle does not happen every month or sometimes does not happen at all.
 This is referred to as oligo-ovulation or an-ovulation, and leads to infrequent menstrual periods.

 PCOS & Infertility

 The main source of infertility in women with PCOS is the infrequent ovulation described above.
-However even in women with PCOS who ovulate regularly, changes in the lining of the uterus can discourage implantation.
-In PCOS women who do not ovulate regularly, ovulation can be induced with oral medications such as clomiphene citrate or letrozole, and should ideally be done under the supervision of a gynecologist or reproductive endocrinology & infertility specialist.
+Women who do not ovulate regularly, ovulation can be induced with oral medications such as clomiphene citrate or letrozole, and should ideally be done under the supervision of a gynecologist or reproductive endocrinology & infertility specialist.

 PCOS & Pregnancy